Frequently Asked Questions

-Applications are open for summer and fall 2021!
-View all programs.
+Applications are currently open for Fall '22, and some Spring '23 exchange programs.

 What is the current status of study abroad?

 Most study abroad programs have resumed and are actively running, although conditions in individual countries may cause program cancellations or changes to program itineraries.

 Your safety and the safety of those around you are our top priority.
 To reduce the spread of COVID-19 there are preventative strategies in place that are similar to what you experience on a day-to-day basis at the University of Oregon.
 In some cases, more stringent preventative measures may be in place, depending on your host country’s regulations.

 On a weekly basis, we monitor and assess conditions in all countries where students may travel.
 COVID-19 transmission (or case) rates, vaccination rates, and hospital occupancy rates are considered, as well as many other factors.